-According to the above criteria, and additionally taking into account certain technical and economical considerations, the authorities may decide the constitution of measuring systems.
+According to here above criteria, technical and economical considerations the authorities may decide the constitution of measuring systems.
 The following table gives guidelines for this.

+Table 5

-Table 5 - Minimal design criteria for the constitution of measuring systems
+Minimal design criteria for the constitution of measuring systems

-Design Q{max} at base conditions. m^3/h Less than or equal to 1 000 More than 1 000 More than 10 000 More than 100 000
+Design $Q{max}$ at base conditions. $m^3/h$ Less than or equal to 1000 More than 1000 More than 10000 More than 100000

 Meter's curve error correction

 Provision for local proving system

 Temperature conversion

 Pressure conversion

 Z conversion

-Local CV 1 and gas quality determination (or see row below)
+Local CV and gas quality determination (or see raw below)

 Remote CV determination (sampling or computation)

 Registration of flow quantities per time intervals

-Alternative for the above conversions: density measurement
+Alternative for here-above conversions : density measurement

 Accuracy class С В A or B A

-^{} device or function advisable
+\ device or function advisable